Where to Stay in Boston for First-Timer Visitors

 If you are visiting Boston to attend an event at Harvard or to tour the college grounds, A Friendly Inn at Harvard (1673 Cambridge Street) is an affordable accommodation.

-Rooms include flatscreen TVs, WiFi, AC and private bathrooms.
+Rooms include flatscreen TVs, WiFi, AC, and private bathrooms.

-From here you can catch The T to other tourist attractions.
+From here, you can catch The T to other tourist attractions.

-This is one of the cheap places to stay in Boston if you don’t mind traveling into Downtown.
+This is one of the cheap places to stay in Boston if you don’t mind traveling Downtown.

 The Charles Hotel